JohnPaulNaiju/Animal-Detection/README.md

-## Animal Detection
+# Animal Detection

+Animal detection in python using YoLo.

-Project created for my mech friends.
-Wild animal attacks including tiger were increasing in kerala forests.
-So they built a system with camera and other sensors to detect wild animals in kerala forests.
+This Project was created for my mech friends.
+The wild animal attacks were frequent in forests of Kerala.
+So they built a threat detection and alert system with camera and other sensors which detects wild animals and alert the neighbourhood.
-Wrote the code for them.
-This code available here is used by them for their project.

-Collected 10k images of Elephant, Lion, Tiger, Bear, Wild Boar, Buffalo and labeled them manually in roboflow.
-Then trained the model using Nvidia 4060 GPU of my friends laptop by installing CuDA.
+I wrote the code for them, and this is the code used by them.
+We collected 10k image samples of Elephant, Lion, Tiger, Bear, Wild Boar, Buffalo and labeled them manually using roboflow.
+Then I trained the model with one of my friends Nvidia 4060 GPU by installing CuDA.

-Their project was in the local news channel.
+As an achievement their project was news in the local news channel.

+## Usage

 The code is just single file and you can get things ready by asking AI.